Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Results

 \subsection{Population-level Representations}

-We next examined population-level representations using mean population vector (PV) correlations, defined as the Pearson correlation between two activity vectors separated by a spatial displacement $\Delta x,\Delta y$.
+We next examined population-level representations.
+We employ a novel method inspired by population vector (PV) correlation and representational (dis)similarity analysis~\citep{Kornblith2019Similarity,Kriegeskorte2021Neural}.
+It measures the mean population vector correlation in a pair of location bins grouped by the spatial displacement $\Delta x,\Delta y$.
 This measure can be interpreted as a spatial kernel learned by the network (Fig.~\ref{fig:correlation_kernel}).
+An unbiased representation of spatial geometry would show a kernel function that is isotropic, and smoothly and monotonically depends on the distance between locations bins.
+Conversely, the representation could be restricted to specific location bin pairs, displacement along specific orientation, specific spatial frequency, or simple visual resemblance.
 Kernels from all layers (DG, CA3, and Decoder layers) exhibit some dependence on distance throughout learning.
 However, CA3 kernels are smoother than the DG kernels.
-Both DG and CA3 show lower correlation values compared to the actor–critic layers.
-Notably, the first Decoder layer (Decoder1, biologically approximately equivalent to area CA1) develops the most pronounced spatial tuning (Fig.~\ref{fig:correlation_kernel}), consistent with the single-unit selectivity observed in Fig.~\ref{fig:SI}.
+Both DG and CA3 show lower correlation values compared to the decoder layer.
+Notably, the Decoder layer 1 develops the most pronounced spatial tuning (Fig.~\ref{fig:correlation_kernel}A), consistent with the single-unit selectivity observed in Fig.~\ref{fig:SI}.
 After the reward location was changed (“new”), kernels became less sharply defined, indicating that the representations are disrupted although behavior is adapted.
 Most layers in the agent with LSTM core and dense input did not show spatial kernels with strong displacement dependency.
-Only the LSTM output units showed a gradually refined spatial kernel during learning but it is strongly non-isotropic (Fig.~\ref{fig:lstm-corr-kernel}).
+Only the LSTM output units showed a gradually refined spatial kernel during learning but it is strongly non-isotropic (Fig.~\ref{fig:correlation_kernel}B; Fig.~\ref{fig:lstm-corr-kernel}).
+The dependence of representational similarity on distance and orientation is quantified in Fig.~\ref{fig:correlation_kernel}C.

-Over training, a stable place code gradually emerges (Fig.~\ref{fig:PV_corrs_epoch}), with DG similarities amplified in downstream layers.
+Over training, a stable place code gradually emerges and remaps after learning the new reward location, indicated by the correlation of population vectors across training epochs (Fig.~\ref{fig:PV_corrs_epoch}).
 Interestingly, the similarity between fully trained networks (epoch 6) and the novel reward condition (“new”) is higher than between the naive (epoch 0) and trained (epoch 6) networks, suggesting that the agent acquires generalizable knowledge about the arena’s spatial layout.